Large Networks of Diameter Two Based on Cayley Graphs: Introduction

 In this paper we give a construction of Cayley graphs of diameter two and of order $\frac{1}{2}d^2$ for every degree $d\geq 8$, with surprisingly simple underlying groups.
-We show that for degrees $d\equiv 0,3$ and $6\pmod{8}$, these graphs are largest currently known Cayley graphs of diameter two.
-For several small degrees we construct Cayley graphs of diameter two and of order greater than $\frac23$ of Moore bound and for degree $d=16$ we construct Cayley graph which is even the largest undirected graph of diameter two and degree 16.
-We show that Cayley graphs of degrees $d\in\{16,17,18,23,24,31,\dots,35\}$ constructed in this paper are the largest currently known vertex-transitive graphs of diameter two.
-In addition, we give a~Moore-like bound for Cayley graphs of diameter two for a~special type of underlying groups.
+For several small degrees we construct Cayley graphs of diameter two and of order greater than $\frac23$ of Moore bound and we show that Cayley graphs of degrees $d\in\{16,17,18,23,24,31,\dots,35\}$ constructed in this paper are the largest currently known vertex-transitive graphs of diameter two.